 After the quake, we are nearly to stand up by our-self, but the Indian government start border blockage then the crisis make us down again.
 This time, we cannot stand up without help from good people around the world.

 You can also help us on our project by fund raising campaign in your country.
-If you want to support us by funding campaign, please tell us so we can provide you details.
+If you want to support us by funding campaign, let us know so we can provide you details for fundraising purposes.

 During your stay, you can have your private room attached with Nepali style tin & bamboo cottage and the area is peacefully quite at night.
 In room you can get a light bulb, dustbin and bedding with bed-sheet, pillow, Nepali style mattress and Nepali style blanket.
 Mosquito net and sleeping bags are always welcomed.
 We have one hour power cut off during every evening.